mdigambia/wp-and-db/wpII-and-dbII/README.md

 ## Week 3

-- Review the Static UI of the Phonebook
+- Review the Static UI of the Phonebook Assignment
 - Turn the Static UI into React
 - Turn all the excel data into JSON - Assignment (show them one and let them go and do the rest)